nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 * Assertions and logging are used for error handling.

 #### Why it is implemented this why:
-- **Separation of Concerns:** Each responsibility is seperated into smaller, well-defined methods For example, `getPuName()` focuses on extracting the university name from user input and `findUniversityName()` focuses on searching the university in the data set.
+- **Separation of Concerns:** Each responsibility is separated into smaller, well-defined methods For example, `getPuName()` focuses on extracting the university name from user input and `findUniversityName()` focuses on searching the university in the data set.